 Students with diverse learning styles and needs are welcome in this course.
-In particular, if you have a disability/health consideration that may require accommodations, please free to approach me and/or the Accessibility Services Office (http://www.utsc.utoronto.ca/ability/) as soon as possible.
-Accessibility Services staff (located in Rm AA142, Arts & Administration Building) are available by appointment to assess specific needs, provide referrals and arrange appropriate accommodations.
-Please contact 416-287-7560 (tel/TTY) or email ability@utsc.utoronto.ca for more information.
-The sooner you let us know your needs the quicker we can assist you in achieving your learning goals in this course.
+In particular, if you have a disability/health consideration that may require accommodations, please approach the Accessibility Services Office as soon as possible.
+Accessibility Services staff (located in Rm AA142, Arts & Administration Building) are available by appointment to assess specific needs, provide referrals, and arrange appropriate accommodations.
+Please contact 416-287-7560 (tel/TTY) or email for more information.
+The sooner you let them know your needs, the quicker we can assist you in achieving your learning goals in this course.